camunda/camunda-docs-manual/content/user-guide/process-engine/identity-service.md

 The database identity service uses the process engine database for managing users and groups.
 This is the default identity service implementation used if no alternative identity service implementation is provided.

-The Database Identity Service implements both `ReadOnlyIdentityProvider` and `WritableIdentityProvider` providing full CRUD functionality in Users, Groups and Memberships.
+The database identity service implements both `ReadOnlyIdentityProvider` and `WritableIdentityProvider` providing full CRUD functionality in Users, Groups and Memberships.

 # The LDAP Identity Service

 The LDAP identity service provides read-only access to an LDAP-based user/group repository.
 The identity service provider is implemented as a [Process Engine Plugin]({{< relref "user-guide/process-engine/process-engine-plugins.md" >}}) and can be added to the process engine configuration.
-In that case it replaces the default Database Identity Service.
+In that case it replaces the default database identity service.

-In order to use the LDAP identity service, the `camunda-identity-ldap.jar` library has to be added to the classloader of the process engine.
+To use the LDAP identity service, the `camunda-identity-ldap.jar` library has to be added to the classloader of the process engine.

 {{< note title="" class="info" >}}
   Please import the [Camunda BOM](/get-started/apache-maven/) to ensure correct versions for every Camunda project.